Plain English Breakdown

 - Lease agreement

-- A contract that allows someone to use land or property for a certain time in exchange for money.
+- A written contract that allows someone to use land owned by another person or group for a set time.

 Limits and Unknowns